Building An Everyday Carry Bag for Every Day Use

 Group Number Three: Orange Bag for Life’s Little Problems

 The orange bag is the core of what makes my everyday carry bag so useful.
-Here I have, starting at the top left, a plastic rain slicker (because I’m in Florida), band-aids, water purification tablets (my one “prepping” item in this bag, as clean water is a big priority for me), extra cash (always useful), more band-aids (what can I say… I have teenage sons), allergy pills, anti-diarrheal pills, day and night time cold medicine, ibuprofen, Mylar blanket (useful for treating shock), a lighter, insect repellent, headlamp (really useful), and a selection of one-use packs of lip balm, sunscreen, itch relief gel, and similar ointments.
+Here I have, starting at the top left, a plastic rain slicker (because I’m in Florida.)
+I also have band-aids and water purification tablets.
+(The tables are my one “prepping” item in this bag, as clean water is a big priority for me.)
+I also carry extra cash (always useful), more band-aids (what can I say… I have teenage sons), allergy pills, anti-diarrheal pills, day and night time cold medicine, ibuprofen, Mylar blanket (useful for treating shock), a lighter, insect repellent, headlamp (really useful), and a selection of one-use packs of lip balm, sunscreen, itch relief gel, and similar ointments.

 All of this gear fits into a small satchel that also has a small water bottle.
 It is easy to carry all day long and doesn’t look out of place most places I go.
 I’ve used this bag for a couple of years now, and it (and the gear inside) has come in handy more times than I can count.